Marta Cartabia: Minister of Justice

 On 13 February 2021, she became Minister of Justice in the Draghi cabinet, a national unity government, succeeding Alfonso Bonafede.
 Cartabia is the third woman after Paola Severino and Annamaria Cancelleri to hold this position.
 On 28 April she obtained the extradition to Italy of seven former left-wing terrorists of the period of the lead years, who had found protection in France due to the Mitterrand doctrine.

 On 8 July 2021, the Council of Ministers launched the reform of the criminal justice system, spearheaded by Cartabia herself, in collaboration with commission of experts chaired by the former president of the constitutional court Giorgio Lattanzi.
 In November 2021, the reform of the Italian civil procedure was also approved by the parliament.
 These reforms were important in order to obtain European post-COVID-19 recovery funds.
 As Minister of Justice, she has shown herself in favor of the implementation of substitutive sentences for prison such as semi-release, home detention, community service and fines for those who are given sentence up to four years.

+Other activities

+On 11 September 2021, she was appointed by Pope Francis as an ordinary member of the Pontifical Academy of Social Sciences.
+She was later appointed as a member of the Section for fundamental questions of the Dicastery for Evangelization.

+Since April 2023 she has been a member of the board of directors of the Agnelli Foundation.
+She is also a member of the Ethic and Integrity Research Commission in the National Research Council.